ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 The overheads at Random bits is less than the previous case, but it's still quite high at 59.73%.
-We've used a separate Random State for every domain, so the overheads aren't caused by any shared state; however, if we look closely, the Random States are all allocated by the same domain in an array with small number of elements, possibly located close to each other in physical memory.
+We've used a separate Random State for every domain, so the overheads aren't caused by any shared state; however, if we look closely, the Random States are all allocated by the same domain in an array with a small number of elements, possibly located close to each other in physical memory.
 When multiple domains try to access them, they might be sharing cache lines, or `false sharing`.
 We can confirm our suspicion with the